Matthias Nicoll

 Matthias Nicoll (1630 – December 22, 1687), a.k.a.
 Nicolls, was the sixth mayor of New York City from 1672 to 1673.
 He is the patriarch of the Nicoll family, which settled and owned much of Long Island, New York.
 Numerous place names on the island now bear the Nicoll name.

 Early life

-Nicoll was born in 1627 and was son of a minister.
+Nicoll was born in 1627 and was the son of a minister.
 He lived in Islip, Northamptonshire, and practiced law there.

 Life in America

 In 1664, he came to the North America with Richard Nicolls.
 It is not known if the two were related, although some sources say he was Richard's nephew.
 Matthias was Richard's secretary and was present to the first surrender of the Dutch New Amsterdam to the English.
 He was clerk of the court in the new English colony and served various judge roles.
 He was a member of the Convention at Hempstead, New York, in 1664–1665 that established the laws for the new colony.

 In 1670, he bought land in present Plandome Manor, New York/Plandome, New York, and he is said to have named it for the Latin 'planus domus' meaning 'plain' or 'peaceful' home.